horizon-research/Efficient-Deep-Learning-for-Point-Clouds/Networks/pointnet2/log/README.md

 ### Models/Weights for Classification

-This directory includes the pre-trained models for the new version of PointNet++.
+This directory includes the pre-trained models for the new version of PointNet++ (Classification).